Lullabot/amp-library/README.md

 # AMP PHP Library

-Open source PHP library and console utility to convert HTML to [AMP HTML](https://www.ampproject.org/) and report HTML compliance with the AMP HTML specification.
+An open source PHP library and console utility to convert HTML to [AMP HTML](https://www.ampproject.org/) and report HTML compliance with the AMP HTML specification.

 ### What is the AMP PHP Library?